eThanJohnson99/AER-yaml/README.md

 - Capacity units reservation
 - Advanced security settings

-## Contributing

-1. Create new resource templates in the appropriate directory
-2. Follow the naming convention: `{env}-{resource-type}-{resource-subtype}.yaml`
-3. Use variables for values that change between environments or deployments
-4. Add appropriate comments and documentation

 ## License

 This project is licensed under the terms of the included LICENSE file.